 Historically, the HSCRC has used the 75th percentile of best performers as the threshold to begin receiving rewards for attainment.
 In RY 2021, this was amended to the 65th percentile to allow hospitals in the top-third of Maryland performance to earn financial rewards for attainment, which acknowledged that Maryland (historically a poor performer on readmissions) had accomplished substantial improvement during the All-Payer Model.
 Staff analyzed the historical policy of the 65th percentile and compared this to the improvement targets suggested by the MEDA Center Peer Group national benchmarking analysis and the various opportunity analyses discussed above in the Improvement Section.
 Ultimately, staff calculated the statewide CY 2018 case mix-adjusted rate inclusive of 7.5% improvement, as recommended above, and compared individual hospital CY 2018 readmission rates to this attainment benchmark.
 Staff determined that at the 65th percentile of current performance, hospitals have rates equivalent to the targeted statewide readmission rate.
-Therefore, staff will start rewarding hospitals at the 65th percentile cutoff for attainment rewards in future years, especially if hospital performance generally exceeds overall improvement goals.
+Therefore, staff will start rewarding hospitals at the 65th percentile in line with the recommended improvement target.
+Staff reserves the right to revisit the percentile cutoff for attainment rewards in future years, especially if hospital performance generally exceeds overall improvement goals.